Ben105m/rtd-tutorial/docs/source/functions.rst

 .. note::

-  It is recommanded to use to create different MOX fuels as it follows :
+  It is recommanded to use this methode in order to create different MOX fuels, as it follows :

   1) Duplicate the existing "UO2" mixture (and name it "MOX")
   2) Duplicate the "MOX" fuel into as many mixtures as wanted.
 The identified MOX fuel names are "MOX_low", "MOX_medium" and "MOX_high", used to represent fuels with different plutonium enrichements.